 If money is tight, include gift cards or credits to print shops like FedEx or Office Max on your class wishlists specifically for the purpose of printing classroom materials in color on good cardstock.
 Sometimes local print shops will also donate printing in exchange for a mention or a thank you in the school newsletter.
 If you get some color printing donated or paid for, make it count by choosing the resources you are printing wisely and focusing on the resources that will get a lot of use!

 #3| Laminate the cards

-Once you’ve gone through the trouble of getting all your game cards printed in color on extra thick paper, make sure that you take the time to laminate them.
+Once you’ve gone through the trouble of getting all your game cards printed in color on extra-thick paper, make sure that you take the time to laminate them.
 If you have access to a school laminator, great!
-But I have found that my personal laminator uses even thicker more sturdy material, so I use that for the cards I know will get a lot of shuffling and use.
+But I have found that my personal laminator uses even thicker, more sturdy material, so I use that for the cards I know will get a lot of shuffling and use.
 If you really want to make your classroom games last longer, laminating your cards is a must!

 #4| Storage is key

 Once your cards are printed, laminated, and looking fine, it is time to make sure they are kept organized and tidy.
-You can obviously just throw a rubber band around the deck and toss it in a box for safe keeping, but I believe that to really help my cards withstand the test of time and many many many hands, I have to treat my cards like the valuable resources they are.
+You can obviously just throw a rubber band around the deck and toss it in a box for safekeeping, but I believe that to really help my cards withstand the test of time and many, many, many hands, I have to treat my cards like the valuable resources they are.
 That is why I like to use small storage containers like these and these to keep my cards organized and protected.
 I’ve also found that these photo storage boxes work really well too!

 Teachers need to protect their time, and that is why doing tasks (like printing playing cards or task cards) only once is incredibly important.
-Making these types of game and resources last will save you a bunch of time in the future, and your students will be more engaged because the games will be as fun to look at as they are to play!
+Making these types of games and resources last will save you a bunch of time in the future, and your students will be more engaged because the games will be as fun to look at as they are to play!

 Do you have any other awesome tips for taking care of your game cards, we’d love to hear about your ideas in the comments!